 #2.
 105″ Class 105S9 Curved 4K UHD Smart TV

 Size does matter.

 TV is also good in terms of image resolutions and contrasting features.
-I was able to view visuals that looked perfectly natural and there were hardly any blurring in the overall screen, including the edges.
+I was able to view visuals that looked perfectly natural and there was hardly any blurring in the overall screen, including the edges.
 Sports and Movie experience was much better than my previous 65” Flat TV.

 The only disadvantage that seemed to bother was the issue of image quality when watched from a corner.
 But, since there is no one in my family who’d need to watch it from a corner, the issue was not a big factor.
 The images seemed to look disproportionate from sides, but that is not an intimidating factor as long as you watch the screen from the front.

 Overall, the TV is a good option for all who don’t mind investing a palpable amount on their TV sets.
 I would give it a 7 out of 10 stars.